How to search on Twitter/X for images and videos?

 2. Press Enter (or Search on mobile).

-3. Tap the Photos tab to see only image or GIF tweets.
+3. Tap the Media tab to see images, videos, or GIF tweets.

 That’s it, no further setup.
 A few quick pointers: